FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Implementation Details

 \section{Implementation Details}

 To ensure reproducibility and fair comparison, we summarize the complete hyperparameter configurations for \flowr{} in Table~\ref{tab:model_config}.
-The table covers all aspects of our training pipeline, including model configuration, training hyperparameters, CWRPO algorithm settings, generation parameters, interaction constraints, reward function design, canvas backend configuration, and hardware setup.
+The table covers all aspects of our training pipeline, including model configuration, training hyperparameters, RL objective settings, generation parameters, interaction constraints, reward function design, canvas backend configuration, and hardware setup.

 \textbf{Model Configuration.} We use Qwen3-8B as the policy model (\director{}) and apply LoRA-based fine-tuning with rank 64 and alpha 64, targeting the query, key, value, and output projection layers (q\_proj, k\_proj, v\_proj, o\_proj) with a dropout rate of 0.05.
 The model is trained in bfloat16 precision with gradient checkpointing enabled for memory efficiency.